grafana/loki/production/helm/loki/README.md

 As a result of this major change, upgrades from the charts this replaces might be difficult.
 We are attempting to support the 3 most common upgrade paths.

   1. Upgrade from `grafana/loki` using local `filesystem` storage
-  1. Upgrade from `grafana/loki` using a cloud based object storage such as S3 or GCS, or an api compatible equivilent like MinIO.
   1. Upgrade from `grafana/loki-simple-scalable` using a cloud based object storage such as S3 or GCS, or an api compatible equivilent like MinIO.

 ### Upgrading from `grafana/loki`

-#### Upgrading from `filesystem` storage

-When Loki is backed by `filesystem` storage, we assume a single instance of Loki that is not HA.
+The default installation of `grafana/loki` is a single instance backed by `filesystem` storage that is not highly available.
 As a result, this upgrade method will involve downtime.
-The upgrade will involve deleting the previously deployed loki stateful set, then running `helm upgrade` which will create the new one with the same name, which should attach to the existing PVC or ephemeral storage, thus preserving you data.
+The upgrade will involve deleting the previously deployed loki stateful set, the running the `helm upgrade` which will create the new one with the same name, which should attach to the existing PVC or ephemeral storage, thus preserving you data.
 Will still highly recommend backing up all data before conducting the upgrade.

 To upgrade, you will need at least the following in your `values.yaml`: